-The complex coordination and timing of the whole body is not easily adjusted in bits.
-Rather, the athlete needs to absorb the entirety of the movement and timing.
-This is best accomplished through visualization, imitation and imprinting off of highly-skilled athletes through mentoring.
-Third party observations are the least helpful for absorbing correct timing, position, or form.
+The complex coordination and timing of the the athlete needs to absorb the entirety of the movement and timing.
+This is best accomplished Commitment, consistency, persistence, through visualization, imitation and imprinting off of highly-skilled athletes through mentoring.
+Third party observations are the least helpful for